SAN GORGONIO MEMORIAL HOSPITAL HISTORY

 • Physicians will have remote access to patients' charts from anywhere outside, enabling them to view test results, read nurses' notes, and see consultants' reports.

 Phase Zero, a helicopter pad opened with its first patient being care-flighted out on February 29, 2008.
 Construction on the cooling towers, oxygen farm and installation of underground utilities began in May, 2008 and was completed in March, 2009.
 Construction on the hospital's central plant began in late spring, 2009.
 This building will house the generators, boilers, chillers, and Information Technology for the hospital.
 Emergency fuel and water will be stored adjacent to this building.
-The construction began on the Emergency Department and Intensive Care Unit building in winter, 2010, and will be finished in winter, 2012.
-SGMH will begin to see patients in the new ED/ICU in spring, 2013.
+The construction began on the Emergency Department and Intensive Care Unit building in winter, 2010, and was finished in winter, 2012.
+SGMH began to see patients in the new ED/ICU in spring, 2013.

 San Gorgonio Memorial Hospital continues to expand and diversify its services to better meet the needs of its communities in the ever-changing healthcare environment.
 SGMH is well equipped to continue to serve a very diverse population ranging from those giving birth to the frail elderly.
 Its staff members provide health care for each patient, addressing and answering patient's needs individually as valued members of the community.
 SGMH ensures the local availability of quality, primary, community healthcare.